charlestati/Epitech-Api-CS/API-REFERENCE.md

 You choose what to put where you want, ~~when you want~~.
 To retrieve the data, simply respected the architecture you created before.

 Oh and the end path value (you see what I mean ?
 No ?
-Look then the example), must be a way ["JPath"](#path-tools) heading towards the desired value contained in the file downloaded from the intranet.
+Look then the example), must be a way ["JSONPath"](#path-tools) heading towards the desired value contained in the file downloaded from the intranet.

 #### Sample